CongSun-dlut/CPI_extraction/README.md

 * SourceCode: provide the source codes.
 BioRE.py performs our proposed model; and BioRE.py performs the 'BERT+Gaussian' model.
 * ProcessedData: provide the CHEMPROT and DDIExtraction2013 datasets, including the overlapping and normal instances.

-'pytorch_model.bin' in the Resources and Records can be obtained from [pytorch_models](https://drive.google.com/drive/folders/15o_h-_YQUgccvc9202hTGrSyZfrzOPFX?usp=sharing).

 ### Requirement ###